Sri-Hari2003/ScoringExternalLeads/README.md

 # If streamlit is not found, install it first:
 pip install streamlit

-# Then run the dashboard:
+# Then run the dashboard (use python -m for PATH issues):
-streamlit run streamlit_dashboard.py
+python -m streamlit run streamlit_dashboard.py
 ```
 **What it does:**
 - Opens web interface at `http://localhost:8501`